vawentine/inf0token/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)

-A python script dedicated to gather information based on a target's token.
+A python script dedicated to gather information based on a target's Discord token.
 Dependencies will install automatically if not installed.

 ## Table of contents